 Some researchers in the past mistakenly uncovered “evidence” that Isaac Beecher was actually not the son of John Beecher, but rather sired another of his mother’s husbands.
 Y-DNA testing has now proven this false.
 In our project, we have tested both American descendants of Isaac Beecher and an English Beecher living today in Kent, England, and the Y-DNA matches.
 You can rest assured that Isaac Beecher is indeed a Beecher.

 Isaac Beecher’s family tree, with all his known descendants for 11 generations, has been researched and published by William H. Beecher IV and Beecher descendant Jim Shaw.
-Click the button to see their family tree on the free website at Rootsweb.
+Click the button below to see their family tree on the free website at Rootsweb.
 If you have additional Beecher info to add to this tree, please email Jim Shaw at the address shown on Rootsweb.

 The Ancestors of John Beecher (1594-1637)